 South metro area and southern Colorado

-What’s not to love about a giant playground where you can make your entrance by sliding down a huge, curvy slide?
-Westlands has won oodles of awards as the best destination playground in the Denver area.
+What’s not to love about a giant playground where you can enter by sliding down a huge, curvy slide?
+Westlands has won many awards as the best destination playground in the Denver area.
 And the kudos are well deserved.
 The playgrounds lie within a basin.
 There are structures for children (and teens) of all ages.
 Then, when kids tire of swinging and sliding, they can climb up fun structures or climbing walls and catch a view of the fields nearby.
 A picnic area is perfectly placed for both mountain views and supervision of the play areas below.
 You can find Westlands at 5701 S. Quebec St.